MalachiR64/StockPriceDataPipeline/README.md

-# ELT Pipeline for Stocks
+# ETL Pipeline for Stocks

 ## Overview
-This project implements an ELT (Extract, Load, Transform) pipeline for stock market data, specifically focusing on S&P 500 companies.
+This project implements an ETL (Extract, Transform, Load) pipeline for stock market data, specifically focusing on S&P 500 companies.
 The pipeline extracts stock-related data, processes it, and loads it into a database for further analysis.

 ## Table of Contents
 - [Features](#features)